Anterior Ankle Impingement

 What is Anterior Ankle Impingement?

-Anterior Ankle Impingement is a condition where an individual experiences pain at the front of the ankle due to compression of the bony or soft tissue structures during activities that involve maximal ankle dorsiflexion motion.
+Anterior Ankle Impingement is when an individual experiences pain at the front of the ankle due to compression of the bony or soft tissue structures during activities involving maximal ankle dorsiflexion motion.

 It can also be known as:

 - Anterior Impingement Syndrome

 What is the Relevant Anatomy of Ankle Impingement?

 Two bones comprise the “true’ ankle joint – the tibia and talus.
 These bones glide upon each other and have articular cartilage that cushions the tibia’s impact on the talus during weight-bearing activity.